-Ereng has trained an NCAA champion, 27 NCAA All-Americans, 73 conference champions and four NCAA regional champions.
-He has had five athletes named conference Athlete of the Year and six gain conference Freshman of the Year honors.
-He has also had two runner earn conference Newcomer of the Year honors and two C-USA Outstanding Seniors.
-In addition, Ereng has had 26 individuals qualify for the NCAA track and field championships and fifteen individuals qualify for the NCAA cross country championships.
-Following the 2006 season, Ereng was named the national Assistant Coach of the Year for distance by the United States Track and Field and Cross Country Coaches Association.
+Ereng has tutored two NCAA champions, 42 NCAA All-Americans, 92 conference champions and four NCAA regional champions.
+He also has seven athletes that were named Conference Athlete of the Year and 10 that gained conference Freshman of the Year honors.
+He had two runners earn conference Newcomer of the Year honors and three C-USA Outstanding Seniors.
+In addition, Ereng had 27 individuals qualify for the NCAA track and field championships and 21 individuals qualify for the NCAA cross country championships.
+Following the 2006 season, Ereng was named the national Assistant Coach of the Year for distance by the United States Track and Field and Cross Country Coaches Association (USTFCCCA).

 In 2007, Ereng was named the C-USA Coach of the Year for the third time after leading UTEP to its third-consecutive cross country title.
 The Miners scored a meet record, perfect 15 points in winning the championship.
 UTEP won four meets during the season, setting two meet records, including one at the Lobo Invitational.
 Stephen Samoei earned All-America honors for the third consecutive year, by taking 20th at the NCAA Championships and was named C-USA's Athlete of the Year.

 In 2007, Ereng mentored three All-Americans in the form of Fatimoh Muhammed, Elias Koech and Samoei.
 Koech was runner-up in the 800 while Muhammed was fourth and Samoei finished sixth.

 In 2006, Samoei was the C-USA Athlete of the Year and Ng'etich was the C-USA Freshman of the Year and the C-USA Newcomer of the Year, as the squad set a conference meet record for points with 21.